rust-lang/this-week-in-rust/content/2017-07-04-this-week-in-rust.md

 * [DLL hooking in Rust](https://github.com/Verideth/dll_hook-rs).
 Rust code to show how hooking in rust with a dll works.
 * [This week in Rust docs 62](https://guillaumegomez.github.io/this-week-in-rust-docs/blog/this-week-in-rust-docs-62).
 * [podcast] [Request for explanation #1 - Constermash](https://request-for-explanation.github.io/podcast/ep1-constermash/index.html).
-* [podcast] [New Rustacean - crates you show know: Rocket](http://www.newrustacean.com/show_notes/cysk/rocket/).
+* [podcast] [New Rustacean - crates you should know: Rocket](http://www.newrustacean.com/show_notes/cysk/rocket/).
 An accessible, well-designed web framework in Rust!
 * [video] [Bootstrapping embedded development in Rust by James Munns](https://youtu.be/SOTh6Bu_0OM).

 # Crate of the Week